 As Vice President, Member Engagement and Strategic Partnerships for BioNJ, Cheri will use her vast experience, creative mind and unique approach to sponsorship and programming to create new opportunities for our Members to position themselves as thought leaders and build their relationships within the ecosystem.

 Vice President, Innovation and Entrepreneurship

-Pavita is an entrepreneurial leader with experience in business development, marketing, strategy, program management, new products, launches, business planning, and building ecosystems at start-ups, academic institutions and large organizations.
-Most recently, Pavita served as Director of Entrepreneurship Partnerships at Rutgers University, where she worked with internal and external partners to grow Rutgers’ entrepreneurial ecosystem, bring visibility to Rutgers affiliated start-ups, and connect them to valuable resources at the university and across the broader New Jersey entrepreneurial network.
-In addition, Pavita worked with start-ups in the Rutgers community who were bringing innovations to market in a variety of industries, including life sciences, healthcare, technology, digital health, food and agriculture and climate/sustainability technologies.
+Pavita’s experience as an entrepreneurial leader spans business development, marketing, strategy, program management, new products, launches, business planning, and building ecosystems at start-ups, academic institutions and large organizations.
+Prior to joining BioNJ, Pavita served as Director of Entrepreneurship Partnerships at Rutgers University, where she worked with internal and external partners to grow Rutgers’ entrepreneurial ecosystem, bringingvisibility to Rutgers affiliated start-ups across multiple industries, and connecting them to valuable resources at the university and across the broader New Jersey entrepreneurial network.

 Ian McLaughlin, Ph.D.